MIC-DKFZ/TractSeg/Readme.md

 Tracking -i peaks.nii.gz
 ```

+> NOTE: If you are not using MITK Diffusion for viewing your results you might want to use a different tracking format
+by adapting the option `--tracking_format`.

 #### Use bedpostX peaks instead of CSD peaks
 TractSeg also works with bedpostX as input.
 You have to pass `dyads1.nii.gz` as input and TractSeg will automatically
  find all the other necessary bedpostX files (`dyads2_thr0.05.nii.gz` & `dyads3_thr0.05.nii.gz`. `mean_f1-3samples`